riastrad/cyberbspace/posts/2025/oman.md

 ### Ruminations

 I recently remarked to a friend that traveling abroad after the advent of the smartphone feels like studying biology after the advent of microplastics.
 It has touched every aspect of life.
-No matter where you point your microscope you will see it's impact.
+No matter where you point your microscope you will see its impact.

 In many ways I feel fortunate to have experienced life outside my own country before digital maps, smartphones, translation apps, and streaming services existed.
 Discomfort, in hindsight, is a blessing.
 It cultivates the possibility of deeper experience and appreciation.